William Louis Poteat: Presidency at Wake Forest College

 He was the first layman to be elected president in Wake Forest College's history.
 "Dr. Billy" continued to promote growth, hired many outstanding professors, and expanded the science curriculum.
 He also stirred upheaval among North Carolina Baptists with his strong support of teaching the theory of evolution but eventually won formal support from the Baptist State Convention for academic freedom at the college.

+Poteat Residence Hall, overlooking the university's Upper Quad, is named for him.

+Later years

+In 1934, Poteat expressed interest in becoming President of Stetson University, but he effectively withdrew himself from consideration by not attending an interview with the Board of Trustees.